Skip to main content

 Authentication for a service account

-To authenticate a service account, create an authorized key for it and then convert this key into an access token by using a JSON Web Token.
-Next, use the obtained access token for the authentication.
+To authenticate a service account, create an authorized key for it and then convert this key into an access token by using a JSON Web Token (JWT).
+Next, use the obtained access token for authentication.

 Prepare a service account

-1. Create a service account if you have not already.
+2. Create a service account if you haven’t already.

 Prepare an authorized key